WWE Speed Championship: History

 Following the July 9, 2025, episode, the future of Speed came into question as the series stopped uploading new episodes without explanation.
 Various news outlets began reporting that the program had been quietly cancelled, but neither WWE or X made any statements on the show's status.
 Wrestling journalist Dave Meltzer further clarified that WWE had not taped any episodes after July 9 and his WWE contacts had no knowledge on the program's future.
 Around the same time, reigning Women's Speed Champion Sol Ruca began appearing on NXT with the title.
 In an interview on August 19, Ruca said that the Speed Championships previously only appeared on Speed as it was "a separate universe being on X".
 She was then given permission by WWE to carry the title on NXT programming.
-A few days later at Heatwave, NXT general manager Ava announced that the men's and women's Speed Championships would be defended on the NXT brand going forward, with qualifying tournaments open to wrestlers from Raw and SmackDown, Evolve, as well as wrestlers from WWE's partner promotion Total Nonstop Action Wrestling (TNA) and Mexican subsidiary Lucha Libre AAA Worldwide (AAA), starting from the September 2 episode of NXT.
+A few days later at Heatwave, NXT general manager Ava announced that the men's and women's Speed Championships would be defended on the NXT brand going forward, with qualifying tournaments open to wrestlers from the Raw, SmackDown, and Evolve brands as well as wrestlers from WWE's partner promotion Total Nonstop Action Wrestling (TNA) and Mexican subsidiary Lucha Libre AAA Worldwide (AAA), starting from the September 2 episode of NXT.
 On the October 14 episode of NXT, Ava announced the men's tournament would restart on the October 21 episode.
 Axiom (SmackDown), Sean Legacy (listed as Evolve), Zachary Wentz (TNA), and Jasper Troy (NXT) would contest for #1 Contendership against El Grande Americano (listed as AAA).

+The title was contested for the first time in a triple threat match on the February 24, 2026, episode of NXT.
+After a draw between Eli Knight and Elio LeFleur in their number one contender's tournament final the prior week, reigning champion Jasper Troy decided that he would defend the Speed Championship against both in a triple threat match.
+Interim NXT General Manager Robert Stone also increased the time limit to seven minutes for the occasion.
+LeFleur subsequently defeated Troy and Knight to win the title.

+The championship was retired on September 1, 2026.
+After the Women's Speed Championship was retired in a unification match on August 30 at Heatwave, NXT General Manager Robert Stone announced on NXT that the men's Speed Championship was also retired and had reigning champion Lexis King relinquish the title.
+According to a report, both titles were not retired sooner as WWE had hoped that another deal with X could have been made to relaunch the Speed program.